Reproducing published extracts, images, figures, etc

 E-journal and e-book licences - seek permission to include a whole paper, whole figure, more than a short paragraph of text, etc. - our licences do not permit content to be made public

-Creative Commons - you may reproduce works offered under a Creative Commons licence - make sure you acknowledge the creator of the work
+Creative Commons - you may reproduce works offered under a Creative Commons licence - make sure you acknowledge the creator of the work and include a link to the licence.

 Websites - check website terms and conditions - usually displayed at the bottom of the page.
 Seek permission if your intended usage is not covered (the phrase ‘private non-commercial use’ does not cover reproduction in your thesis).